How Much Do Double Pane Windows Cost? (2023)

 If you prefer to use a homemade window cleaner, you can mix white vinegar and hot water in your spray bottle in a 1-2 ratio or a few drops of liquid dish soap in a full spray bottle to make soapy water.

 Once you have your window-cleaning mixture, use the spray bottle to apply it to the inside of your window glass, trying your best to keep the cleaner from dripping onto your window frame.
-Using your microfiber cloth, paper towels or lint-free cloth, wipe back and forth in long strokes to dry the window.
-Exceptionally dirty windows might require you to repeat this process.
+Using your absorbent microfiber cloth, paper towels or lint-free cloth, wipe back and forth in long strokes to dry the window.
+Exceptionally dirty windows with stubborn stains might require you to repeat this process.

 Once the inside of your window glass is dirt-, grime- and smudge-free, head outside to clean the exterior side of the glass.
 You can dip your window scrubber into your bucket filled with cleaning solution, wring it out, and then use it to scrub your window glass.

-If you have vinyl, aluminum, fiberglass or composite windows, you don’t have to worry too much about excess water dripping off the glass.
+If you have aluminum, composite, fiberglass or vinyl windows, you don’t have to worry too much about excess water dripping off the glass.
 You should try to keep wood window frames free from vinegar solutions and dishwashing soap solutions, as they could potentially cause discoloration with repeated exposure.

 Next, use your squeegee to wipe your windows dry.
 The outsides of your windows will tend to have more pollen and dirt build-up as well as water spots so you might need to repeat the above steps until your glass is clear.